 Map = employees => from employee in employees

 LastName = employee.LastName

-- next step is to send an index to a server (more about index deployment options can be found here), so indexing process can start indexing documents.
+- The next step is to send an index to a server (more about index deployment options can be found here) so the indexing process can start indexing documents.

 // save index on server